 John is believed to have married A.E. (?) -- perhaps short for "Ann Eliza," a common name of the era?

 Among John's children with A.E. were Elizabeth Gaumer and Margaret Gaumer.
-Whether there were others is unknown.
+These other offspring were born, but the identity of their mother is not yet known -- Samuel Gaumer, Charles Gaumer and Hannah Kennell.

 Heartache swept over the family twice in the month of September 1862 during the Civil War years.
 Daughter Margaret succumbed at age six on Sept.
 8, 1862, followed by daughter Elizabeth just a few weeks before her 10th birthday on Sept.
 14, 1862.
 Their remains were interred in what today is known as the Getz Cemetery.